VladimirMarkelov/ttdl/README.md

 All commands(except `listhashtags`, `listcontexts` and `listprojects`) skip hidden tasks by default.
 To include hidden tasks, use `--hidden` option.
 See section [tags](#tags) for details.

 NOTE: `done` moves a recurrent todo's due date to the next one, but it does not check if the new due date is in the future (it is by design).
 So, if a monthly task is 2 months overdue, you have to execute `ttdl done ID` two times to push it to the incoming month or manually set a new due date with the command `ttdl edit ID --set-due=YYYY-MM-DD`.

+NOTE: `postpone` acts a bit different for strictly recurrent tasks and for the rest ones.
+Because strictness requires a task to follow certain date patterns, a single postponing must not change this flow.
+That is why in this case, TTDL does two things (as usual, you can try postponing in a dry run mode to see how it works):

+- First, it clones the existing recurrent task, updates its due date to the postponed date, and disables recurrence for the task
+- Second, it updates the original task by moving its due date to the next strict due date
+- Third, there is an extra condition: if the task's new due date and the calculated postponed date are equal(in other words, if postpone value is the same as the task's recurrence), no new task is created.
+Only the original task's due date is updated.

 #### Calendar